sampolk/MultiscaleDiffusionClustering/README.md

    - Polk, Sam L. and Murphy James M., 2021.
 Multiscale Spectral-Spatial Diffusion Geometry\\ for Hyperspectral Image Clustering.
 (In Review)

-The following scripts (in the Experiments folder) generate the experiments in the manuscript above:
+The following scripts (in the Experiments folder) generate the relevant
+experiments:

    - M_LUND_demo.m implements M_LUND on synthetic data and Salinas A.
    - Benchmark.m generates Table 3, in which comparisons of M-LUND against